The Sustainability Implementation Infrastructure Layer

 The instrument supports a structured two-step process:

-The SIIL classification matrix allows transition actors to determine whether coordination-layer implementation infrastructure is PRESENT, ABSENT, or PARTIALLY formed within a given transition environment.
+The SIIL classification matrix allows transition actors to determine whether coordination-layer implementation infrastructure is PRESENT, ABSENT, or PARTIALLY FORMED within a given transition environment.

 This includes identifying whether functions such as workforce alignment, certification-readiness sequencing, policy-to-operator translation, financing-to-implementation routing, and ecosystem-scale coordination responsibility are structurally supported.